esa/cascade/doc/index.rst

 =======

-   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, potentially triggering a collisional chain reaction and making certain orbits unusable.
+   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, potentially triggering a cascade effect making certain orbits unusable.

 cascade is a C++/Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.